 "One of the most important projects coming is the connectivity with Asia, Juan Landaeta, general manager of Gtd’s IT services unit Gtd Intesis, told BNamericas.

 "Today, you can reach Asia via the US or Asia but with a lot of latency… when you have applications like facial recognition, or national security requirements, or want to watch 4K video, you’ll need lower latency and edge computing,” Landaeta said.

 Besides Chile, Gtd has data centers in Colombia and Peru.
 The company is in the process of completing Tier III certification of its existing data centers and is also in discussions to build a new center in the north of Chile.

 "There is trade war between the US and China, which could affect connectivity in the northern hemisphere," said Luis Vásquez Toloza, product manager of Entel’s data center unit.
 "Chile is a small country and can serve Brazil, Peru and other countries, giving them a direct connection to Asia without having to go through the US," he added.

 Entel has 8,000m2 of data center space of which 1,000m2 is Tier IV and the rest Tier III.

 In terms of industries, the early adopters are retail, banking and telecommunications, as well as mining.

 One area seen as having strategic growth potential is the astronomical observatories in the northern Chile.
 Development of this industry is being coordinated through the newly created ministry of science and technology.

 "Chile has the potential to process 70% of all data captured from the universe, through its observatories.
 This data will require a tremendous amount of processing power,” said Di Giovanni.

-To learn more about investment opportunities in Chile, see this article.
+To learn more about investment opportunities in digital infrastructure in Chile and companies like Everis or Evernote, see this article.